ZJONSSON/clues/README.md

 [![Test Coverage][circle-image]][circle-url]

-**clues.js** is a lean-mean-promisified-getter-machine that crunches through any javascript objects, including complex trees,  functions, values and promises.
+**clues.js** is a lean-mean-promisified-getter-machine that crunches through any javascript objects, including complex trees,  functions (including ES6 arrow functions), values and promises.
 Clues consists of a single getter function (just over 100 loc) that dynamically resolves dependency trees and memoizes resolutions (lets call them derived facts) along the way.

 *[Prior versions](https://github.com/ZJONSSON/clues/tree/v2) of `clues` were based on internal scaffolding holding separate logic and fact spaces within a `clues` object.
 Clues 3.x is a major rewrite into a simple  superpowered getter function.
 Clues apis might be backwards compatible - as long as you merge logic and facts into a single facts/logic object and use the new getter function directly for any resolutions.
 Other libraries exploring similar concepts include  [curran/reactive-model](https://github.com/curran/reactive-model) and [ZJONSSON/instinct](https://github.com/ZJONSSON/instinct.js)*